ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/new-environments.rst

 * **Info Environment** - once the deploy and test jobs have been executed successfully, this job can be executed to provide an overview of the environment deployed

-* **Stop Environment**  - job automatically executed after 4 hours, deleting the created envrionment.
+* **Stop Environment**  - job automatically executed after 4 hours for development environments only, deleting the created environment.
 It can also be executed manually, if necessary, before the defined 4 hours

 Once, at least, the Deploy and Test Environment jobs are executed successfully a new test environment will be deployed into STFC.
 If you have feedback about this, please raise it in #team-system-support to improve the solution.